kettanaito/react-advanced-form/docs/validation/rules.md

 Named rules allow to precisely control the validation messages displayed respectively to the rule's name.
 Read more about this in [Validation messages: Named resolvers](./messages.md#named-resolvers) section.

 ## Multiple rules
-It is possible to have multiple rules on the same selector:
+One field selector can have multiple rules declared at once:

 ```jsx
 // src/validation-rules.js